 People say that Philosophy degrees are useless, but, Jesse Powell, a philosophy graduate from the University of California, developed Kraken after a visit to the headquarters of one of the first cryptocurrency exchanges— Mt.
 Gox.
 Feeling the security at Mt.
 Gox was lax, he got the idea of creating a secure exchange to take market share in case Gox was ever hacked.

 Powell was right, of course.
 Mt.
 Gox suffered a massive hack and collapsed that same year, but that wasn’t reason enough to shove an untested exchange out the door.
-Instead, Powell worked on and tested his exchange for two more years before launching it in 2013.
+Instead, Powell worked on and tested his exchange for two more years before launching it in 2013 in the United States.

 After that, the company sprinted forward.
 Kraken formed an exclusive partnership that same year with German bank Fidor allowing them to offer SEPA wire transfers for deposits and withdrawals.
 It was a smart move, and it positioned Kraken to become one of the most-used cryptocurrency exchanges in Europe.